happypooya/The-Playful-Oracle/README.md

-How The Playful Oracle Works
+How The Board Game Oracle Works
 This app helps you choose a board game from your collection based on your preferences and play history.
 Here's how:

 Game Library: Add all your board games to the library below.
 You can include their name, importance (priority), duration, and your personal score.